Nanjing–Anqing intercity railway

 The Nanjing–Anqing intercity railway (宁安城际铁路) is a high-speed rail, passenger-dedicated line between cities of Nanjing, Jiangsu Province and Anqing, Anhui Province, in China.
 Construction of the 258 km railway began in January 2010, and the line was opened on 6 December 2015.

 This railway is a branch of the Beijing–Shanghai high-speed railway.
-The route runs parallel to the Yangtze River, and passes through Ma'anshan, Wuhu, Tongling, and Chizhou, 33 km of the railway will be located in Jiangsu, with 225 km in Anhui. with a total of ten stations.
+The route runs parallel to the Yangtze River, and passes through Ma'anshan, Wuhu, Tongling, and Chizhou, 33 km of the railway is located in Jiangsu, with 225 km in Anhui. with a total of ten stations.

-The total investment is predicted to be 25.702 billion RMB, provided by the Railway departments of Jiangsu province and Anhui province.
+The total investment was predicted to be 25.702 billion RMB, provided by the Railway departments of Jiangsu province and Anhui province.